-"I tell myself again and again that it would have been greater had we done nothing."
+"I tell myself again and again that it would have been greater had we done nothing," Nevrra said distantly.
+"So, too, if we did not go to shut down the turret that fired on us."

 Qrreia's ears lifted before splaying back again.
 Nevrra rarely spoke to her, but aside from their first meeting in Nakril, she always sounded the same.
 She was impassive.
 Her tone was always flat, but still had a sharp edge.
 Now, when Nevrra's voice strained and cracked, Qrreia couldn't help but notice it.